Kaufman386/Yaml-notes/README.md

 - Indentation
   - Default indentation is two spaces
 - Sequences (Lists, Arrays)
+  - Here is a [Block style sequence](Demos/sequences-block.yaml) file and a [Flow style sequence](Demos/sequences-flow.yaml) demo file
+  - Here is a combination of Block and Flow style in a [demo](Demos/sequences-block-and-flow.yaml) file
   ```YAML
   # Syntax - Sequences Block Style
   - first item in the list